Collaborative decision-making software: CDM and Business Intelligence

-Web 2.0 collaboration tools have reached the mass collaboration expectations by crossing the limits of web 1.0 collaboration tools.
+Web 2.0 collaboration tools have reached the mass collaboration expectations by crossing the limits of Web 1.0 collaboration tools.
 These tools provide a user controlled environment with social software in an inexpensive and flexible approach.
-The raise of collaboration 2.0 technologies are being quickly accepted in the corporate.
-Social and collaborative business intelligence (BI) were popularly recognized as a sub category with in BI work space in the year 2009.
+The raise of collaboration 2.0 technologies are being accepted in the corporate.
+Social and collaborative business intelligence (BI) were recognized as a sub category with in BI work space in the year 2009.
 Social and collaborative BI, a type of CDM software, harnesses the functions and philosophies of social networking and social Web 2.0 technologies, applying them to reporting and analytics at the enterprise level, to facilitate better and faster fact-based decision-making.
-This platform, such as Web 2.0 technologies, is designed around the premise that anyone should be able to share content and contribute to discussion, anywhere and anytime Since 2010 there is an inclination to consolidate highlights from informal organizations into Business Intelligence arrangements.
-A wide range of business applications ought to likewise take after this crucial change in the coming years.
+This platform, such as Web 2.0 technologies, is designed around the premise that anyone should be able to share content and contribute to discussion.
+Since 2010 there is an inclination to consolidate highlights from informal organizations into Business Intelligence arrangements.
+A wide range of business applications may take after this change in the coming years.

 International Data Corporation (IDC) predicted that 2011 would be the year where the trend of embedding social media style features into BI solutions would make its mark, and that virtually all types of business applications would undergo a fundamental transformation.
 IDC also believed the emerging CDM software market would grow quickly, forecasting revenues of nearly $2 billion by 2014, with a compound annual growth rate of 38.2 percent between the years 2009 and 2014.
 CDM software, in the context of BI, is the ability to share and institutionalize information, analysis and insight, which would otherwise be lost.